 It is important to note that flow parsing is only necessary when humans need to represent the kinetic properties of their environment in an allocentric frame.
 For computations performed in an egocentric frame, it is generally sufficient to time interceptive actions and avoid collisions according to the velocity of the target relative to the observer.
 It is true that ecological, optic-flow-based heuristics have successfully explained humans performance in paradigmatic cases such as the outfielder problem (Fink, Foo, & Warren, 2009; Wilson & Golonka, 2013).
-However, humans are able to recover, represent and use the physical parameters of their environment in a variety of tasks (Burr, Tozzi, & Morrone, 2007; Fajen, Parade, & Matthis, 2013; Ilg, Schumann, & Thier, 2004; Wexler, 2003).(Fetsch et al., 2010)(Fetsch, Turner, DeAngelis, & Angelaki, 2009)(Dokka et al., 2015)(Harris et al., 2000)(Redlick, Jenkin, & Harris, 2001)(Becker, Nasios, Raab, & Jürgens, 2002; Frissen, Campos, Souman, & Ernst, 2011; Jürgens & Becker, 2006)
+However, humans are able to recover, represent and use the physical parameters of their environment in a variety of tasks (Burr, Tozzi, & Morrone, 2007; Fajen, Parade, & Matthis, 2013; Ilg, Schumann, & Thier, 2004; Wexler, 2003).

+There are two major sources of information about passive self-motion: visual and vestibular cues (Fetsch et al., 2010), which are integrated according to their relative reliability (Fetsch, Turner, DeAngelis, & Angelaki, 2009).
+How much each sense contributes to the global percept of self-motion seems to depend on different parameters, such as the task and the self-motion profile.
+Dokka et al. (Dokka et al., 2015), for example, found for direction judgments of a probe presented in the fronto-parallel plane during lateral observer motion that vestibular information in the absence of visual information led to a vast underestimation of self-motion.
+Visual information only elicited a higher accuracy and having both visual and vestibular cues available increased accuracy only marginally beyond accuracy for visual information only.
+In a more direct test of perceived self-motion, Harris et al. (Harris et al., 2000) found that vestibular stimulation evoked by moving the observer through the environment was an extremely potent cue to self-motion which induced a vast overestimation of the distance moved.
+Visual cues to self-motion were efficient, too, but less so than vestibular cues.
+However, depending on stimulus parameters such as simulated acceleration, visual cues alone can also lead participants to overestimate their movement (Redlick, Jenkin, & Harris, 2001).
+For active self-motion (i.e., movements initiated by the observer such as walking through the environment), efference copies and proprioceptive information can serve as further cues.
+For example, judgments about the distance travelled seem to be more reliable if motion was self-generated as opposed to experienced passively (Becker, Nasios, Raab, & Jürgens, 2002; Frissen, Campos, Souman, & Ernst, 2011; Jürgens & Becker, 2006).